Parliamentary.ai

 Overview

 This bill amends the Environmental Protection Act 1990 to classify aircraft noise as a statutory nuisance if it's prejudicial to health.
-The Secretary of State will set noise levels that trigger this classification, requiring parliamentary approval and the release of supporting medical evidence.
+The Secretary of State will determine the specific noise levels constituting a nuisance, based on medical evidence, and these levels will be set through regulations requiring parliamentary approval.

 Description